The Fool (Bladee album)

 The Fool is the fifth solo studio album by the Swedish rapper Bladee.
 A surprise album, it was released on 28 May 2021, through Year0001.
 The album was produced by Lusi with contributions from a variety of record producers.
 The Fool is a pop rap album that scales back and softens the sounds used in Bladee's previous album, Good Luck (2020) with Mechatok.
 Using Auto-Tuned vocals, the album explores themes of love, illusions, and existentialism.
 Its title is a reference to the tarot card of the same name and extends as a metaphor into the album itself.
 Fellow Drain Gang member Thaiboy Digital is featured on the track "Inspiration Comes".
 The Fool was considered one of the best albums of the year by The Fader and Dazed, and received further approval from Pitchfork and laut.de.

 Background and release

 In 2020, Bladee released two solo albums, Exeter and 333.
 Later that year, he collaborated with the musician Mechatok on Good Luck, an album that delved into electronic dance music.
 The album's title is a reference to the tarot card of the same name and extends as a metaphor into the album itself.
-Further leaning into the playing cards narrative, Pitchfork's Nadine Smith proposed that "the record is like a full hand, each card representing a different side of Bladee or character he embodies".
+Further leaning into the playing cards narrative, Pitchforks Nadine Smith proposed that "the record is like a full hand, each card representing a different side of Bladee or character he embodies".
 The Fool was released as a surprise album on 28 May 2021 via Year0001.